 15. Banks are authorised to lend in foreign currency.
-These loans are sanctioned as per the EXIM Policy and guidelines issued by RBI from time to time.
+These loans are sanctioned as per guidelines issued by RBI from time to time.
 FCL may be in nature of Term loans or Working Capital loans.
 These loans may be issued independently or through conversion of rupee term/working capital loan to FCL for a stipulated period as per RBI guidelines.